 Carcinoma of the urethra rarely occurs.
-Nevertheless, it originate in the bladder neck in 90% of all cases.
-Another form is for example the Condylomata acuminata (acuminate wart) which occurs due to infections.
+Nevertheless, it originates in the bladder neck in 90% of all cases.
+Another form is, for example, the Condylomata acuminata (acuminate wart) which occurs due to infections.

 This means, that the process of the passing of water is a combination of tension (detrusor, Heimlich maneuver) and relaxation (sphincter)